snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 </html>
 ```

-Then, we'll tell webpack to copy this file into our `build/` directory every time it bundles our code.
+Then, we'll tell Webpack to copy this file into our `build/` directory every time it bundles our code.
 To do this, we'll use a [plugin](https://webpack.js.org/plugins/) for Webpack, specifically the [`CopyWebpackPlugin`](https://webpack.js.org/plugins/copy-webpack-plugin/).
 Guess how we'll install this dependency?

 ```bash
 yarn add -D copy-webpack-plugin